 \section{Introduction}

-Estimating 3D human motion from an egocentric video that records the environment viewed from the first-person perspective is critical to applications in VR/AR, in which the default sensor is a front-facing monocular camera.
+Estimating 3D human motion from an egocentric video, which records the environment viewed from the first-person perspective with a front-facing monocular camera, is critical to applications in VR/AR.
 However, naively learning a mapping between egocentric videos and full-body human motions is challenging for two reasons.
-First, modeling this complex relationship is difficult: unlike reconstruction motion from third-person videos, the human body is often out of view of an egocentric video.
-Second, learning this mapping requires a large-scale, diverse dataset containing egocentric videos and corresponding 3D human poses.
-Such a dataset demands careful instrumentation for data acquisition and this type of dataset does not exist.
-As such, existing works have only worked on small-scale datasets with limited motion and scene diversity~\cite{yuan20183d, yuan2019ego,luo2021dynamics}.
+First, modeling this complex relationship is difficult; unlike reconstruction motion from third-person videos, the human body is often out of view of an egocentric video.
+Second, learning this mapping requires a large-scale, diverse dataset containing paired egocentric videos and the corresponding 3D human poses.
+Creating such a dataset requires meticulous instrumentation for data acquisition, and unfortunately, such a dataset does not currently exist.
+As such, existing works have only worked on small-scale datasets with limited motion and scene diversity~\cite{yuan20183d, yuan2019ego,luo2021dynamics,HPS,zheng2022gimo}.

-We introduce a generalized and robust method, \textbf{\model}, to estimate full-body human motions from only egocentric video for a wide range of diverse scenarios.
+We introduce a generalized and robust method, \textbf{\model}, to estimate full-body human motions from only egocentric video for diverse scenarios.
 Our key idea is to use head motion as an intermediate representation to decompose the problem into two stages: head motion estimation from the input egocentric video and full-body motion estimation from the estimated head motion.
 For most day-to-day activities, humans have an extraordinary ability to stabilize the head such that it aligns with the center of mass of the body \cite{keshner1988motor}, which makes head motion an excellent feature for full-body motion estimation.
 More importantly, the decomposition of our method removes the need to learn from paired egocentric videos and human poses, enabling learning from a combination of large-scale, single-modality datasets (\eg, datasets with egocentric videos or 3D human poses only), which are commonly and readily available.